Kamykaze2020/Speech-based-gender-detection-app-with-tkinter/README.md

 The application takes a .wav file from the user's computer, stores the data inside a vector, selects a semgemnt of the signal and makes a high pass filter so that the noise from the file is avoided.
 The smoothed signal is then used to calculate the fundamental frequency so that we can say the gender.

+The application stores the answers in a .txt file inside the '**DATA**' folder.
+Keep the folder '**DATA**' inside the project repository, otherwise the program won't work correctly!

 # Interface

 ![8](https://github.com/Kamykaze2020/Speech-based-gender-detection-app-with-tkinter/assets/62187923/6711d25b-eaf8-4422-8dae-5871e8c80c37)